martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 3.4.\
+The present version is 3.5.1\
 New features:
+- Modularization of the search and cluster recognition methods in preparation of implementation of new algorithms
+- New interpolation options for 1D and 2D histograms using GetDist Python package

+Previous versions are:
  - Introduction of benchmark tests with synthetic likelihood function via the module Mod_likelihood_tests,f90 (instead of Mod_likelihood.f90).
-- Available tests: TEST_GAUSS (multidimensional Gaussian), TEST_GAUSSIAN_SHELLS (multidimensional Gaussian shells, worse case with available search and clustering methods), TEST_EGGBOX (eggbox style profile to test clustering), TEST_ROSENBROCK (Rosenbock function test for 2-n dimension).
+ Available tests: TEST_GAUSS (multidimensional Gaussian), TEST_GAUSSIAN_SHELLS (multidimensional Gaussian shells, worse case with available search and clustering methods), TEST_EGGBOX (eggbox style profile to test clustering), TEST_ROSENBROCK (Rosenbock function test for 2-n dimension).\
-- Change of the outputs: nf_output_points.dat -> nf_output_points.txt, plus files nf_output_points.paramnames,  and nf_output_points.ranges to be compatible with GetDist Python package.
+ Change of the outputs: nf_output_points.dat -> nf_output_points.txt, plus files nf_output_points.paramnames,  and nf_output_points.ranges to be compatible with GetDist Python package.
 New 'triangle plot' available now.

-Previous versions are:
  - 3.3 Modular version of likelihood function in preparation for handling more complex data (2D data, ...).
  - 3.2  This is the first version with free sharing code only.
     Pion mass function and laser interpolation taken out to avoid Numerical Recipes.\